 Segments

-The Company’s CODM assesses revenue, operating costs and key operating statistics to evaluate performance and allocate resources on a basis that eliminates the impact of the consolidated funds (intercompany eliminations required by U.S. GAAP) and noncontrolling interests.
-Operating costs consist primarily of payroll-related costs that are provided quarterly to the CODM.
-Platform payroll and payroll related costs were $12.2 million and $17.8 million for the years ended December 31, 2025 and 2024, respectively.
-Management concluded that the consolidated funds do not meet the requirements in ASC 280, Segment Reporting, of operating segments, as the Company’s CODM does not review, nor is he provided with the operating results of these consolidated funds for the purposes of allocating resources, assessing performance or determining whether additional investments or advances will be made to these funds.
-The consolidated funds are consolidated based on the requirement in ASC 810, Consolidation, as the Company was determined to be the primary beneficiary of each of these variable interest entities since the Company has the power to direct the activities of the entities and the right to absorb losses, generally in the form of guarantees of indebtedness that are significant to the individual investment funds.
+The Company’s CODM assesses revenue, operating costs and key operating statistics to evaluate performance and allocate resources on a basis that eliminates the impact of the consolidated investment funds (intercompany eliminations required by U.S. GAAP) and noncontrolling interests.
+Operating costs consist primarily of payroll related costs that are provided quarterly to the CODM.
+Platform payroll and payroll related costs were $17.8 million and $19.4 million for the years ended December 31, 2024 and 2023, respectively.
+Management concluded that the consolidated investment funds do not meet the requirements in ASC 280, Segment Reporting, of operating segments, as the Company’s CODM does not review, nor is he provided with the operating results of these investment funds for the purposes of allocating resources, assessing performance or determining whether additional investments or advances will be made to these funds.
+The investment funds are consolidated based on the requirement in ASC 810, Consolidation, as the Company was determined to be the primary beneficiary of each of these variable interest entities since it has the power to direct the activities of the entities and the right to absorb losses, generally in the form of guarantees of indebtedness that are significant to the individual investment funds.

-For the years ended December 31, 2025 and 2024, total Platform revenues were $15.2 million and $20.9 million, respectively, representing a period-over-period decrease of 27.5%.
-The table below compares the revenues earned for providing services under the Company’s asset management Platform as described in the Revenue Recognition section of Note 2 – Summary of Significant Accounting Policies for the year ended December 31, 2025, to the revenues earned for the same period in 2024 (in thousands).
+For the years ended December 31, 2024 and 2023, total revenues were $20.9 million and $20.6 million, respectively, representing a period-over-period increase of 1.5%.
+The table below (in thousands) compares the revenues earned for providing services under the Company’s asset management Platform as described in the Revenue Recognition section of Note 2 – Summary of Significant Accounting Policies for the year ended December 31, 2024, to the revenues earned for the same period in 2023.

 Year Ended December 31, 2024